Cy Williams: Baseball career

 Born in Wadena, Indiana, Williams attended Notre Dame where he studied architecture and played football with Knute Rockne.
 His hitting prowess caught the attention of the Chicago Cubs, who purchased his contract after he graduated from college.
 Williams made his major league debut with the Cubs on July 18, 1912 at the age of 24.
 From 1915 to 1927 he was a consistent power hitting center fielder, leading the National League in home runs four times during his career.

 Williams was the first National League player to hit 200 career home runs, and is one of three players born before 1900 to hit 200 homers in his career (Babe Ruth and Rogers Hornsby are the others).
 He was the National League's career home run leader until his record of 251 was surpassed by Hornsby in 1929.

 In a 19-year major league career, Williams played in 2,002 games, accumulating 1,981 hits in 6,780 at bats for a .292 career batting average along with 251 home runs, 1,005 runs batted in and an on-base percentage of .365.
 He hit over .300 six times in his career.
 An excellent defensive player, Williams had a .973 career fielding percentage, which was nine points higher than the league average during his playing career.

+Williams was also an effective pinch-hitter in his major league career, batting .287 (48–167) with 10 home runs and 41 RBI in that role.

-The Williams Shift, in which defensive players moved to the right side of the playing field, is often associated with Ted Williams, but it was actually first employed against Cy Williams during the 1920s.
-He played in his final major league game on September 22, 1930 at the age of 42.
-In 1931, Williams served as a player-manager in the minor leagues for the Richmond Byrds of the Eastern League.
+The infield shift, in which defensive players moved to the right side of the playing field was first employed against Williams during the 1920s.
+However, it later became known as the "Williams Shift" because of another hitter, Ted Williams.

+Williams played in his final major league game on September 22, 1930, at the age of 42.
+In 1931, he served as a player-manager in the minor leagues for the Richmond Byrds of the Eastern League.

 Later life

-After retirement, Williams worked as an architect at the 3 Lakes Theatre in Three Lakes, Wisconsin since 1949.
+After retirement, Williams worked as an architect at the 3 Lakes Theatre in Three Lakes, Wisconsin beginning in 1949.
 Before that, he designed the 3 Lakes Theatre's exterior and interior and later opened that June of the same year.